 A single generation can take up to 50 multimodal references, combining images, short video clips, and audio.
 That's a substantial jump from around 12 on the previous generation.
 Each reference can be tagged with a role, so the model knows exactly which input should pin down a character's identity, a product's look, a brand's color palette, a camera style, or a voice.

-Native 4K with synchronized audio
+Up to 720p resolution with synchronized audio

 Director-grade camera and multi-shot control